 Susan Reiersen - Assistant Director

 Susan, her husband Michael and their three small children moved to Nashville in 1990 from the Baltimore/Washington area.
-All of her children are now grown and on their own; Kristofer is a message therapist and restaurant manager and lives in Nolensville, Erik is a mechanical engineer and lives in Cincinnati, and Lauren is a registered nurse and lives in Nashville.
+All of her children are now grown and on their own; Kristofer is a massage therapist and restaurant manager and lives in Nolensville, Erik is a mechanical engineer and lives in Cincinnati, and Lauren is a registered nurse and lives in Nashville.

 Susan worked at EBPC as the Office Manager from 1997 until 2010, then transferred to South Carolina for Michael's work.
 Shortly after their return in 2013, Susan returned to EBPC in the role of Bookkeeper and joined the Preschool as Assistant Director.
 In her spare time and when the weather warms, she is happy to be working in her vegetable garden and always enjoys cooking.
 She really enjoys working with the teachers and especially loves all of the precious little people that come to learn and explore at EBPC Preschool.